ScrappyHub/rooted-core/docs/ROOTED_GIT_HANDOFF.md

 Confirm:

-Only institutions/admin can insert RFQs
+Only institutions/admin can INSERT into rfqs

-Only premium_plus vendors can insert bids
+Only premium_plus vendors can INSERT into bids

-Vendor sees only their own bids
+Vendors see only their bids

-Institution sees bids tied to its RFQs
+Institutions see bids for their RFQs

 Admin sees everything

 No schema changes.
-Adjust policies only if needed.
+Adjust policies only.

 STEP 3 — Bulk Offers + Bulk Analytics
 Tables: